astreum/whitepaper/README.md

 - Data: a blob of binary data of size < 32KB.
 - Size: the cumulative size of the object.

+Puslar Network Upgrade:

+- indexing route
-Puslar network will also be upgraded with index and storage routes with complementary Nebula Object message types for get and put.
+- message types for get and put on nebula objects.

+`Object Put Flow`

+- index file as storage provider
+- send put contract to the blockchain nebula account
+- storage provider gets file from user and starts proofing storage

 `Object Get Flow`